X

 How often you water will be influenced by the weather.
 During hot dry weather, water more often.
 During cooler weather, you will need to water much less.

 Here in the low desert, I add ollas (oyas) to all of my container-grown plants, including citrus.
 Water the container thoroughly, and fill the olla each time you water.
 This allows you to go a little longer between watering than containers without ollas.
 During the warmest months of the year in hot climates, you may still have to water every day, but the plant roots have access to more water.
+Learn more about how to water containers in this guide.

 8. Feed your citrus regularly